dcaohuu18/c_stats/README.md

 1. ```git clone``` this respository to your local machine.
 2. Install all the dependencies listed in ```requirements.txt```.
-Many of these dependencies are installed when you install Streamlit, so you may want to have that installed first (please see https://docs.streamlit.io/en/stable/troubleshooting/clean-install.html).
+Many of these dependencies are installed when you install Streamlit, so you may want to have that installed first (please see [How to clean install Streamlit](https://docs.streamlit.io/en/stable/troubleshooting/clean-install.html)).
 It is also advised that you create a separate environment for this application.

 ## Usage